98774/ECE362_miniproject/README.md

-# ECE362 Mini Project
+# ECE362 Mini Project: Maze Runner
-The game of Pong
-maybe?

-src.zip is Jonathon's lab 10 source
+Navigate the maze using the arrows

+Built using an STM32 microprocessor